Skip to main content

 This is an updated version of our older guide which used a resistive sensor: Plant Watering System (Resistive)

-We recommend you use this guide which is much more up-to-date.
+We recommend you use this guide which uses a Capacitive Sensor which is much more up-to-date.

 Video Overview